CCTV173/jixianliu.github.io/_pages/about.md

   - /about.html
 ---

-My name is **Jixian Liu**, and I am an undergraduate student at Xi'an Jiaotong University (XJTU).
+My name is **Jixian Liu (刘济衔)**, and I am an undergraduate student at Xi'an Jiaotong University (XJTU).
 I have grown up in **Pingdingshan**, a small city situated in the heart of China, whose main industry is coal mining.
 I do really love the friendliness and innocence of the people in my hometown.

 My research interests are: **Multi-agent Systems, Machine Learning, Data Analytics, Optimization, Trustworthy AI, AIoT**.